Rudraaa888747/switch/README.md

 <br/>

-> **SWITCH** is a full-stack, production-ready fashion e-commerce platform built from scratch.
+> **SWITCH** is a full-stack, production-ready fashion e-commerce platform built with modern web technologies.
-> It features a complete storefront, AI-powered style recommendations, a real-time admin dashboard
+> It features a cinematic dark-mode storefront, AI-powered style recommendations, a real-time admin dashboard
-> with predictive analytics, full order & return lifecycle management, and a sleek dark-mode UI —
+> with predictive analytics, a fully functional wallet system, real-time returns tracking, optimized checkout
-> all powered by React 18, TypeScript, Supabase & Tailwind CSS.
+> via a custom database function, and a CI/CD pipeline — all powered by React 18, TypeScript, Supabase & Tailwind CSS.

 <br/>